Chrysoblephus laticeps: Description

+Distribution and habitat

+Chrysoblephus laticeps is endemic to the waters off Southern Africa in the southeastern Atlantic Ocean and southwestern Indian Ocean from northern Namibia to Durban in KwaZulu-Natal.
+Records from southern Madagascar and Mauritious are considered to be dubious.
+It is found at depths between 0 and 100 m on inshore and offshore reefs with elevated topography in deep water.

+Biology

-Mature females transform into territorial males upon further growth (see Protogyny).
+Crysoblephus laticeps is a protogynous hermaphrodite, the mature females transform into territorial males upon further growth.
 The species forms pairs before an elaborate courtship ritual and spawning, the eggs being released well above the seafloor.

-The Red Roman is of robust build, orange to red in colour, showing a striking white saddle and white bar over the gill cover, with a horizontal blue line linking the eyes.
-Its canines are prominent and it has several rows of molars in both upper and lower jaws.

 South African research shows that individuals occupy a territory ranging of 1000–3000 m2, and that the extent is independent of fish size or habitat quality.
 These small home ranges suggest that dispersal of the species is mainly by planktonic larvae.
 Activity is markedly reduced during the night, and when cold-water upwelling occur, fish seek the shelter of caves.
 Over the spawning period, females wander beyond their normal home boundaries.

+Fisheries

-This species is sought after by line fishers, operating from the shore or from boats within the inshore zone.
+Crysoblephus laticeps is sought after by line fishers, operating from the shore or from boats within the inshore zone.
 Linefishing is the least destructive fishing method, having little impact when carried out with rod and reel or a handline.
 Other methods, such as spearfishing, lead to overfishing and a population decline in areas such as Port Elizabeth and False Bay.
 Its slow growth renders the species particularly vulnerable.
 There is evidence of some recovery of numbers within Marine Protected Areas.